mzddiee/cozydev/README.md

 #### 3. Cozy Community!
 [In Progress]
 ![alt text](Forum.PNG)
-Talk to others in the community and post to other cozy coders!
+Soon you will be able to talk to others in the community and post to other cozy coders!

 #### 4. Coder Self-Care!
 ![Home Page](./Tools.PNG)